ggermis/devops-helm-util/README.md

 charts:
   - name: cluster-autoscaler
     repository: autoscaler
+    aliases:
+      - alternate-name-1
+      - alternate-name-2
   - name: rabbitmq-cluster-operator
     repository: bitnami
 ```

+In the `aliases` section is optional.
+You can provide alternative names for the chart as it is known on your clusters (ie. you changed the name during installation).
+This information is used when charts are listed from a live cluster so that we can match them

 You can show what config file is currently loaded by using the following command